Call the hotline

 The LGBT National Help Center reserves the right to remove volunteers who are unable to comply with our mission and values during training or while on shift.
 We will work with you to make training an enjoyable learning experience, but please give careful thought about volunteering and your openness to learning.

-Our calls are confidential and never recored.
+Our calls are confidential and never recorded.
 We also do not report calls or make outgoing calls for our callers, though we will attempt provide them with additional information for their health and safety.

 We are not mandated reporters.
 Potential volunteers who do identify as mandated reporters in their professional careers must understand that they cannot act in that capacity while volunteering with us.
 We understand that some professions do not allow for that.
 If that is the case for you, this type of volunteering isn’t going to be the right fit.
 If you identify as a mandated reporter and are not sure if you are able to legally remove those restrictions from yourself, you may need to contact a lawyer or employer before continuing on with this application.